BuildForSDG/Teachers-Hub-Frontend/README.md

 ## Why

-Talk about what problem this solves, what SDG(s) and SGD targets it addresses and why these are imoirtant
+Talk about what problem this solves, what SDG(s) and SGD targets it addresses and why these are important

 ## Usage
  How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup